Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt: Related Work

 \subsection{Source Task Retrieval}

 Retrieving a source task that is relevant to the target task has shown to result in faster and better task adaptation.
-For parameter-efficient fine-tuning, \citet{vu2021spot} retrieve source prompt embedding that is similar to the target prompt embedding and obtain a better initialization point for prompt tuning.
+For parameter-efficient fine-tuning, \citet{vu2021spot, su-etal-2022-transferability} retrieve source prompt embedding that is similar to the target prompt embedding and obtain a better initialization point for prompt tuning.
 Instead of utilizing a single prompt embedding, recent works show a mixture of multiple prompt embeddings to be effective \cite{asai2022attentional, qin2021learning}.
-A concurrent work of \citet{asai2022attentional} proposes learning the attention weights to interpolate between multiple source embeddings and the target task embedding, outperforming single task retrieval.

-For meta-training, \citet{lin2022unsupervised} retrieve training instances that are similar to query instances through a dense retriever search and fine-tunes the model using the retrieved examples.
-For in-context learning, \citet{rubin2021learning, liu2021makes} retrieve training data that could be used for demonstrations. \citet{wang2022learning} shows the effect of retrieving prompt embeddings in a continual learning setting.
-Although our proposed method is highly related to these works, the novelty of our work lies in applying source task retrieval in the zero-shot setting and retrieving soft prompts instead of training instances.
+For instruction-tuning, \citet{lin2022unsupervised} retrieve training instances that are similar to the query through a dense retriever and fine-tune the model using the retrieved examples.
+For in-context learning, \citet{rubin2021learning, liu2021makes, wang2023large} retrieve training data that could be used for demonstrations. \citet{wang2022learning} show the effect of retrieving prompt embeddings in a continual learning setting.
+Although our proposed method is related to these works, the novelty of our work lies in applying source task retrieval in the zero-shot setting and retrieving soft prompts instead of training instances.